If you are being treated for cancer, physical activity can help you to:

 - reduce anxiety

 - reduce nausea

 - improve the quality of your sleep

-After your treatment, physical activity can help prevent cancer coming back.
+After your treatment, physical activity can help prevent cancer from coming back.
 It can also reduce the risk of developing other cancers or chronic illnesses such as heart disease and type 2 diabetes.

 Regular physical activity can help reduce the risk of:

-- developing cancer of the bowel
+- developing bowel cancer

-- breast cancer in women after menopause
+- breast cancer after menopause

 - endometrial cancer (cancer in the lining of the womb)